Lafayette Gregg

 Lafayette S. Gregg (February 6, 1825 – November 1, 1891) was a lawyer and politician from Fayetteville, Arkansas.
 An ardent Republican and Unionist, he represented the interests of Fayetteville and the northwest Arkansas region in the Arkansas House of Representatives and through judicial positions, including serving as Associate Justice of the Arkansas Supreme Court from 1868 to 1874.

 Gregg served for the Union in the Civil War and held many prominent positions, but is perhaps best known for his efforts to locate the University of Arkansas in Fayetteville.
 He remained closely associated with the university and city throughout the last 20 years of his life, and served as an influential advocate.

 Early life and career

 Lafayette S. Gregg was born February 6, 1825, in Moulton, Alabama.
 He was the son of Henry Gragg and Mary Murrell.
 The family moved to Arkansas Territory in 1835.

-After growing up on a Washington County farm, Gregg began reading law in W.D.
-Reagan's Fayetteville law office in 1849.
+After growing up on a Washington County, Arkansas farm, Gregg began reading law in W.D.
+Reagan's Fayetteville, Arkansas law office in 1849.
 He taught school to support himself until passing the bar exam and establishing a law practice, ultimately rising to become a prominent attorney in town.
 Gregg married Mary A. Shreve 21 December 1852, in Washington County, Arkansas.

 Gregg won election to represent Washington County in the Arkansas House of Representatives during the Tenth Arkansas General Assembly alongside three other representatives.
 Gregg was later elected prosecuting attorney for the Fourth Circuit (Washington County) on August 23, 1856.